-It’s interesting to look back over the predictions about the direction the backup and disaster recovery (BDR) space would take in 2020.
+It’s interesting to look back over the predictions about the direction the backup and disaster recovery (BDR) space would take this decade.
 In the fall of 2019, when the industry was making plans for the year ahead, no one knew we’d face overwhelming challenges.
 The year brought a pandemic, stay-at-home orders, a rapid transition to remote work, increased cyberattack activity, and natural disasters that severely impacted regions of the United States.
 Although some IT sales slowed or stagnated due to these crises, BDR offered managed services providers (MSPs) and value-added resellers (VARs) potential for growth.
-Moreover, BDR trends we observed moving into 2020 continued to gain momentum and evolved in response to the challenges that confronted businesses.
-Looking ahead, consider these BDR trends in your planning for 2021:
+Moreover, the BDR trends we observed moving into 2020 continued to gain momentum and evolved in response to businesses’ challenges.
+Consider these BDR trends in your planning for the coming years.

-More businesses are realizing they aren’t limited to using one cloud.
-A multicloud strategy provides an easy path to redundancy for data backups, but it also enables businesses to choose clouds (and cloud pricing) that suit specific needs.
+More businesses realize they aren’t limited to using one cloud.
+A multicloud strategy provides an easy path to redundancy for data backups, enabling companies to choose clouds (and cloud pricing) that suit specific needs.
 For example, businesses and organizations in healthcare or financial services must comply with regulatory requirements for storing sensitive data.
-With a multicloud strategy, they can choose a cloud certified to comply with those requirements, while using different clouds for other data, providing greater control over cloud costs.
+With a multicloud strategy, they can choose a cloud certified to comply with those requirements while using different clouds for other data, providing greater control over cloud costs.

 Adoption of Disaster Recovery as a Service (DRaaS), which replicates a business’ physical or virtual services to provide failover during a crisis, continues to increase.
 DRaaS eliminates the burden of DR from in-house IT and also ensures that businesses with mission-critical operations in the cloud can get the recovery time objective (RTO), recovery point objective (RPO), and other service levels they need.
 Additionally, clouds designed for DRaaS offer seamless integration with backup appliances and solutions.